hackerspacesg/hackerspace.sg/contents/membership/_index/main.markdown

 24-7 access.
 Priority hotdesking whenever you drop in. (oversubscription may occur at peak hours, we aim for 90% availability).
 You cannot keep your crap at the desk.
-Standing listing in the contributors page with multiple links.
+Standard listing in the contributors page with multiple links.

 ### Regular Member &mdash; $128 SGD monthly